Your Clinic Visit: University of Washington FAS DPN

 • Who does the FAS DPN Clinic serve?

 Clinic is held on Fridays.
 Two patients are evaluated each Friday, one in the morning and one in the afternoon.
 Before coming to clinic, caregivers complete a questionnaire (called a New Patient Information Form) that documents the patient's developmental history and the caregivers' concerns.
-Caregivers are asked to bring copies of previous school, medical, and psychological evaluations to clinic.
-The clinic staff will help families collect these documents.
-The caregivers are interviewed by a pediatrician and psychologist at the clinic and the patient is examined to determine if he/she has the features of FAS.
-The patient also receives a brief language and neurologic assessment.
-After the interview and clinical examination, the clinic team meets to derive a diagnosis and establish referrals for treatment and services.
+In preparation for the appointment, the Clinic collects copies of previous school, medical, and psychological evaluations with caregiver consent.
+On the day of the appointment, the caregivers are interviewed by the medical doctor while the patient is assessed by a psychologist, speech-language pathologist, and occupational therapist.
+After the interview and clinical examination, the interdisciplinary team meets to derive a diagnosis and establish referrals for treatment and services.
 The caregivers then meet with the clinic team to discuss the diagnosis and referrals.
 If you would like to read more about this interdisciplinary diagnostic process, click here.

 Caregivers participate as an essential member of the team throughout the evaluation process.
 The clinical evaluation and discussion of the diagnosis and referrals takes approximately four hours.

-• How to make an appointment with the FAS DPN Clinic
+• How to request an appointment with the FAS DPN Clinic

 • Location

-The FAS DPN Clinic is located at the University of Washington, Center on Human Development and Disability (CHDD) just across the street from the University of Washington Medical Center in Seattle, Washington.
+The FASDPN Clinic is located at the University of Washington, Institute on Human Development and Disability (IHDD) just across the street from the University of Washington Medical Center in Seattle, Washington.

-The FAS Clinic is a cooperative effort between the University of Washington CHDD and the Department of Social and Health Services.
+The FASDPN Clinic is a cooperative effort between the University of Washington IHDD, the Department of Epidemiology in the School of Public Health and the WA State Health Care Authority.

 • Cost